simonw/shot-scraper/README.md

     shot-scraper https://datasette.io/ -o - > datasette.png

+If you omit the protocol `http://` will be added automatically, and any redirects will be followed:

+    shot-scraper datasette.io -o datasette.png

 ### Adjusting the browser width and height

 The browser window used to take the screenshots defaults to 1280px wide and 780px tall.